 All three seem to have coped pretty well with the question.
 However, when we get to the response they all fall far short of what we need to be a working solution.

 We will carry on trying as this would be a really valuable addition to our tool kit.
-We are also looking at other languages, as we carry out research all over the world and transcript to translation is a really interesting area also.
+We are also looking at other languages, as we carry out research all over the world and automatic transcription to translation is a really interesting area also.